mzia-CH/Styleguides/java/java.md

 # Java Coding Standards

-This document outlines key practices for writing clean, efficient and idiomatic Java code.
+This document outlines key practices for writing clean and efficient Java code.
 It is based on the comprehensive [Google Java Style guide](https://google.github.io/styleguide/javaguide.html), with some notable exceptions.

 ## 1. Source File Basics